Who Did John Cabot Explore For

 John Cabot's story is not just one of personal ambition, but also reflects the broader European context of exploration and discovery.
 Driven by economic incentives, technological advancements, and the desire to expand their influence, European powers like England, Spain, Portugal, and France invested heavily in maritime expeditions.
 These voyages were often fraught with danger, but the potential rewards – new trade routes, valuable resources, and territorial expansion – were deemed worth the risk.

 Cabot's expeditions, specifically, were directly linked to England's desire to break the Venetian monopoly on the spice trade with Asia.
-The traditional land routes to the East were long, arduous, and controlled by various intermediaries, significantly increasing the cost of goods.
+And the traditional land routes to the East were long, arduous, and controlled by various intermediaries, significantly increasing the cost of goods.
 A sea route to Asia, particularly one that bypassed Venetian control, promised enormous economic benefits for England.

 Comprehensive Overview